Multiple Communities—and One Agency to Market Them All

 New Residents Equal Impressive Revenue ROI

 A major goal for Arbor was to drive more leads and conversions from its inbound marketing.
 Almost three years into our partnership, that objective has been met with unequivocal success.
-For example, in 2018, a quarter of new move-ins at Arbor communities were the direct result of online sources—and this doesn’t include families who read about an Arbor community online and picked up the phone to learn more.
+For example a quarter of new move-ins at Arbor communities were the direct result of online sources—and this doesn’t include families who read about an Arbor community online and picked up the phone to learn more.

 Additionally, over an 18-month period, about 64 percent of new residents who came from online sources came through organic search.
 Families are finding Arbor’s high-ranking content and websites and are becoming leads.
 In an industry in which finding and impressing potential residents is vital—and challenging—this statistic is a great indicator of what inbound can do and how Arbor has become a pioneer in senior living marketing.

 Perhaps the most stunning result of our efforts was the return on investment.
 We took 18 months of data from 33 communities and calculated how much revenue was realized with online efforts in relation to how much was spent on those efforts.
 The subsequent revenue ROI number came in at an astonishing 971 percent.

 SmartBug’s partnership with The Arbor Company continued for eight years.
 Another milestone we reached throughout our time together was developing Arbor’s first pillar pages on HubSpot CMS—which at the time was the latest innovation in inbound marketing.
 We continued on out of the digital world and into the physical by revising and redesigning each community’s print brochure.